 “Absolutely,” Mac said as he placed a towel and plate on Millie’s lap.

-Mac used a pizza cutter to separate two slices for Millie, with a supply of paper napkins.
+Mac used a pizza cutter to separate two slices for Millie with a supply of paper napkins.
 He placed his plate on her bed and drew a chair up to the bed.

-“I actually bought two pizzas, left one with Martin, our Concierge, and Jalen, the night guard.”
+“I bought two pizzas, left one with Martin, our Concierge, and Jalen, the night guard.”

 “That was nice of you, Mac.
 Whoever makes your pizzas, this is delicious.
 I’ve been dreaming of this all day after Dr. Rundle said I could eat regular food.”